Kalamunda Zig Zag: Sections

-The gradient is as steep as 1 in 27 with an average of 1 in 38.
+The gradient was as steep as 1 in 27 with an average of 1 in 38.

 Events

 Every year the City of Kalamunda holds a "Zig Zag Walk" event, in which the zig zag section is closed to all but pedestrians, providing people with the opportunity to admire the views and see the area's wildflowers; Zig Zag Scenic Drive is a part of the Darling Range Regional Park.
 The Zig Zag Walk occurs around early October every year.
 On the last Sunday of October each year, there is a community arts festival called the "Zig Zag Festival" held in Stirk Park, Kalamunda.

-The zig zag is also used as a stage in the Targa West Rally.
-The road is closed to all traffic and the stage is run in reverse road direction, from the bottom to the top.
+The Zig Zag is also used as a stage in the Targa West Rally.
+The road is closed to all traffic and the stage is run in reverse direction, from the bottom to the top.